nest/nest-simulator/doc/htmldoc/neurons/index.rst

        |neuron|  Neuron types in NEST
        ^^^

-       * :ref:`types_neurons`

-       This page highlights the numerous types of neuron models and their various mechanisms available in NEST, along with guides to specific implementations
+       * :ref:`types_neurons`: Find out about the various neuron models and their mechanisms that are available in NEST

-       * :ref:`neuron_update`
+       * :ref:`neuron_update`: Learn how NEST handles the steps to update the dynamics of neurons during simulation.

    .. grid-item-card::